OneWayDream/Java-projects/Entity Manager Realisation/README.md

 # Simple Persistence Manager

 > Simple Entity Manager realisation.
-I tried to use a lot of interfaces from javax.persistance without any tips from internet.
+I tried to use a lot of interfaces from javax.persistence without any tips from internet.
 Anyway, it was good experience to work with reflection.

 <!--Methods List-->
 <details open="open">